 Currently, I have been attempting to focus my efforts on utilizing the unique quantum properties of superfluid helium-4 to realize quantum devices such as qubits and matter-wave interferometers, and ultra-sensitive detection of forces and accelerations.
 We have coupled a gram-scale acoustic resonator of helium to a very low dissipation superconducting microwave cavity which realized the first superfluid optomechanical system (New J. Phys.
 2014) and have observed extraordinary acoustic quality factors in excess of 100 million (JLTP 2017).
 We expect this system to demonstrate the lowest acoustic loss of any material and to find application in the detection of narrow band gravitational wave from pulsars (New J. Phys.
 2018) and the exploration of quantum physics at extremely small length scales.
 Furthermore, we are exploring the transport of liquid helium through new 2D nanoporous materials (created by Prof. Ben King at Univ. of Nevada Reno) which is expected to demonstrate the Josephson effect far below the superfluid transition temperature and be the basis of ultra-sensitive matter-wave interference gyroscopes and superfluid quantum information devices.

 Although the opportunities for breakthroughs with superfluid quantum devices is clear, it is very challenging to stimulate interest to fund this work.
-I would have never imagined that it would be impossible to find funding at the National Science Foundation (DMR) for this work.
+It has been impossible to obtain funding for this work at the National Science Foundation (DMR), Basic Energy Sciences at DOE, or DARPA.

 Outside the laboratory, I have participated in a broad range of activities where scientists can play an important role.
 I was a member of the Young Global Leaders which is a sub-group of the World Economic Forum and have participated in the annual meeting at Davos Switzerland (2005, 2007, 2008).
 I have lectured at the Museum of Modern Art, and participated in a Fred Friendly panel discussion for public television (PBS) on the issue of nanotechnology, privacy, and security, and contributed to Entertainment Gathering EG2-2007.

 I enjoy hiking, backpacking (California, Alaska, Wyoming, New Mexico, Arizona) landscape photography, and flying gliders cross country.
-I currently fly a DG303 and my current personal records are: altitude: 27,300'(gps), distance: 443 mi, time: 8 hrs, satisfying SSA Silver, Gold, and Diamond badges, Symons Wave Memorial One-Lennie.
-My goal for the 2020 season is a 750km declared flight in the Owens Valley and a flight above 35,000' (Double-Lennie).
+I currently own a DG303 (N303DG) for cross-country mountain flying and co-own a SGS 1-34 (N7595) for high altitude flight.
+My current personal records are: altitude: 36,630 ft, distance: 443 mi, time: 8 hrs, satisfying SSA Silver, Gold, and Diamond badges, Symons Wave Memorial Single and Double-Lennie.
+My goals for the 2021 season is a 750km declared flight in the Owens Valley and a flight above 40,000' (Triple-Lennie).